phreeza/manuscript_axon_potentials/doc/manuscript.md

 of synaptic, dendritic, or somatic currents may not be valid for axon bundles.
-When performing a typical current source density analysis, the local number of fibers cannot be untangled from the membrane current density [@Nicholson1973Theoretical], and the membrane voltage, and therefor the membrane current densities, may vary with time and location independently.
+When performing a typical current source density analysis, the local number of fibers cannot be untangled from the membrane current density [@Nicholson1973Theoretical].
+The membrane voltage, and thus the membrane current densities, may vary with time and location independently.
 In the case of an axonal fiber bundle as discussed here, the opposite is the case: the number of fibers is variable in space, in particular in the terminal field,